 What can the best retail reward programs teach us?

 Nowadays, there’s a lot more to loyalty than discounts and free shipping.
+Customer referral programs are expected to understand the needs of the customer and tap into their needs, problems and wishes, turning them into money-making opportunities.
 The success of the following companies can help you extract useful information that you can use for your own business.

 Missguided: Refer A Friend

 Who said that referral programs are not, in fact, reward programs?
 Missguided, a popular US fashion retailer, offers a 30% discount to buyers that discover the website through existing members.
 The best part?
 The member who invites their friends gets the same discount.